 At BMC, we believe our research communities share our enthusiasm for innovation, science and progress, and we would like to see it from your perspective – so we are launching our first ever “Research in Progress” photography competition!

 We are looking for inspiring photographs that reflect innovation, curiosity and integrity in the following categories relating to research:

-People at work – showing researchers in the lab or with patients at a clinic, and authors and editors at work too.
+– showing researchers in the lab or with patients at a clinic, and authors and editors at work too.
 We want to capture all aspects of the research process.

 Close-ups of equipment – Detailed, interesting close-ups and crops of equipment used in research and clinical settings.

 Plants and animals – Interesting crops and details that add intrigue and focus to different aspects of research.

 Microscopy – close-ups of cells or bacteria capturing the detail and unusual forms that they take.

 Think bright, modern, interesting and forward thinking.
 Anyone interested in research and photography can enter from anywhere in the world.